Energy-Aware Scheduling Strategies for Partially-Replicable Task Chains on Heterogeneous Processors: New Greedy Heuristics: and

 \textit{First Efficient Resources for TAsk Chains}, or \textbf{\fertac} for short, aims to use little cores to build each stage.
 Big cores are only used when it is not possible to respect the target period.
 We will explain how \fertac operates by first covering its methods common to \twocatac (i.e., Schedule and ComputeStage) and then discussing its specific implementation of the ComputeSolution method (Algorithm~\ref{algo:dwotac}).

+In order to help with the legibility of Schedule and ComputeStage, some common support methods are listed in Algorithm~\ref{algo:support}. \textbf{IsValid} (line~1) checks if a partial or complete solution respects the constraints of the problem (it has one or more stages, it respects the target period, and it does not surpass the numbers of big or little cores). \textbf{MaxPacking} (line~3) returns the end index for the stage (starting from task $s$) that includes the most tasks without surpassing the target period given a number and type of core. \textbf{RequiredCores} (line~5) returns the number of cores of a given type that a stage requires to respect the target period. \textbf{IsRep} (line~6) informs if a stage is replicable (i.e., only contains replicable tasks), and \textbf{FinalRepTask} (line~7) returns the index of the last replicable task in a contiguous sequence.

 \textbf{Schedule} (Algorithm~\ref{algo:solve}) follows a binary search procedure similar to the one used for the CCP problem~\cite{pinar2004fast}.
 It sets the lower period bound by the maximum between (I) replicating all tasks over all resources and (II) the sequential task with the largest weight (line~1)\footnote{For the sake of simplicity, we assume here that tasks run fastest on big cores.
 This only affects the computation of period bounds and can easily be changed with some more comparisons between weights.}.
 The upper period bound is based on the minimum period plus the largest task weight (line~2).
 The binary search (lines~5--14) tries to find a solution with a target middle period.
 If the solution is valid, we store it and update the upper bound (lines~9--10), or else we update the lower bound (line~12).
-The search stops when the difference between the bounds is smaller than an epsilon (line~3) that takes into account the fractional nature of the final period due to replicated stages using multiple cores (Equation~\eqref{eq:wsp}).
-In total, this requires $O(\log (w_{max}(b+l)))$ calls to ComputeSolution, with $w_{max} = \max_{\tau \in \tasks} w^{\tlittle{}}_{\tau}$.
+The search stops when the difference between the bounds is smaller than an epsilon (line~3).
+Its value is defined as $\frac{1}{b+l}$ to account for replicated stages that can lead to periods with values that are not integers ($\frac{1}{r}$ in Equation~\eqref{eq:wsp}), but whose fractions cannot go smaller than the number of resources.
+In total, this requires $\mathcal{O}(\log (w_{max}(b+l)))$ calls to ComputeSolution, with $w_{max} = \max_{\tau \in \tasks} w^{\tlittle{}}_{\tau}$.

 \textbf{ComputeStage} (Algorithm~\ref{algo:stage}) tries to find where to finish a stage and how many cores (of a given type) are required to respect the target period.
 It first tries to pack as many tasks as possible in the stage using a single core (line~1).
 We check how many cores the stage requires for the case where the last task in the chain is replicable and its weight surpasses the target period (line~2).
 If the stage is replicable (line~3), it is extended to include all following replicable tasks (line~4).
 If this long stage requires more cores than available, it is reduced to respect the target period (lines~5--7).
 If this stage is not the final one, it means there is a sequential task after it.
 We check if it is better to move this stage’s final tasks to the next stage while saving one core and, if that is the case, we update the end of the stage (lines~9--12).
 All these tests guarantee that the stage is packing as many tasks as possible with the given cores.